Marmite (New Zealand)

 Marmite (/ˈmɑrmaɪt/ MAR-myte) is a food spread produced in New Zealand by Sanitarium Health and Wellbeing Company and distributed in Australia and the Pacific.
 Marmite is made from yeast extract, a by-product of beer brewing.
-It is similar to the British Marmite, but the two products are made by different companies (the UK version is made by Unilever).
+It is similar to British Marmite, but the two products are made by different companies; the UK version is made by Unilever.

 Marmite has been manufactured in New Zealand since 1919.
-It is the only product sold as Marmite in Australasia and the Pacific Islands, whereas elsewhere in the world the British version predominates.
+It is the only product sold as Marmite in Australasia and the Pacific Islands, whereas elsewhere in the world, the British variant predominates.

 History

 In the late 19th century German scientist Justus von Liebig discovered that brewer's yeast could be concentrated, bottled, and eaten.
 In 1902 the Marmite Food Extract Company was formed in Burton upon Trent, Staffordshire, England with Marmite as its main product and Burton as the site of the first factory.

 The product's popularity prompted the Sanitarium Health Food Company to obtain sole rights to distribute the product in New Zealand and Australia in 1908.
 They later began manufacturing Marmite under licence in Christchurch, albeit using a modified version of the original recipe, most notable for its inclusion of sugar and caramel.
 Common ingredients are also slightly different quantities from the British version; the New Zealand version has high levels of potassium, for example.
 New Zealand Marmite is described as having a "weaker" or "less tangy" flavour than the British version.
 It is distributed throughout Australia, New Zealand and the Pacific Islands.